 Bonuses are awarded based on our overall performance and individual performance of each executive officer.
-We typically pay annual cash bonuses, however, bonuses may be awarded in other forms, such as stock awards, in lieu of cash payments.
+We typically pay annual cash bonuses; however, bonuses may be awarded in other forms, such as stock awards, in lieu of cash payments.
 Bonus amounts awarded may vary from year to year and are typically paid, or awarded, at the end of the period for which performance is being rewarded.
 Annual bonuses for executive officers are awarded by the Compensation Committee.
 The Compensation Committee seeks to ensure that bonuses are established at levels considered appropriate in light of responsibilities and duties of our executive officers as well as at levels competitive to amounts paid to executive officers of other real estate investment trusts.
 In determining an individual executive's annual bonus, the Compensation Committee also considers other factors, which may include the executive's past performance and contributions to our success.
 None of our executive officers have a contractual right to receive a fixed actual or target bonus for any given year.
 However, Ms. Simpson's employment agreement provides for an annual target bonus equal to 100% of her base salary awarded at the sole discretion of the Board of Directors.

-The following table shows the aggregate 2008 bonuses awarded to our Named Executive Officers for services provided in 2008, which amounts are reflected in the "Summary Compensation Table" below.
-Bonuses awarded for 2008 performance were paid in 2009.
+The following table shows the aggregate 2009 bonuses awarded to our Named Executive Officers for services provided in 2009, which amounts are reflected in the "Summary Compensation Table" below.
+Bonuses awarded for 2009 performance were paid in 2010.

-Discretionary Bonus Value

-Restricted Shares Total Discretionary

-Named Executive Officer Cash Value (1) Bonus Value

-Wendy Simpson \$(2) \$416,000 \$ 416,000
+Discretionary Bonus Value Named Executive Officer Cash Restricted Stock Value (1) Total Discretionary Bonus Value Wendy L. Simpson \$ 416,000 \$ 2,644,006 \$ 3,060,006 Pamela Shelley-Kessler 90,000 107,606 197,606 Clint B. Malin 90,000 95,004 185,004 T. Andrew Stokes 80,000 70,013 150,013

-Pamela Shelley-Kessler 75,000 96,000 171,000

-Clint Malin 75,000 63,000 138,000

-T. Andrew Stokes 70,000 56,000 126,000

-- (1) The number of shares of restricted common stock awarded to each Named Executive Officer was determined on the grant date, February 27, 2009, based upon the closing price of our common stock on the NYSE on that date.
-These shares vest ratably over a three-year period. - (2) Ms. Simpson requested to receive one hundred percent of her 2008 bonus in restricted common stock and was awarded 24,385 shares of restricted common stock on February 27, 2009.
-These shares vest ratably over a three-year period.
+(1) The number of shares of restricted common stock awarded to each Named Executive Officer was determined on the grant date, March 1, 2010, based upon the closing price of our common stock on the NYSE on that date.
+These shares vest ratably over a three-year period from the grant date for Ms. Shelley-Kessler and Messrs.
+Malin and Stokes.
+The shares granted to Ms. Simpson will vest ratably over a five-year period with the first date of vesting beginning on December 31, 2010.